Discovering Subgroups with Exceptional Survival Characteristics: Discovering Survival Subgroups

-Armed with differentiable rules, the goal is to update those rules to select the subgroups that maximize our objective.
+\textbf{Objective.} Our goal is to learn those rules to select the subgroups that maximize our objective.
 For rule updates, we need to take the gradient of our objective w.r.t the parameters of the soft rule $\hat{\sigma}$.
-Hence, we rewrite the expectation in Eq.~\eqref{eq:group_abs_dev} to derive our objective where $\hat{\sigma}$ explicitly appears as $\phi(\hat{\sigma},\hat{\sigma}_D)=$
+Hence, we rewrite the expectation in Eq.~\eqref{eq:group_abs_dev} to derive our objective where $\hat{\sigma}$ explicitly appears as

 by using the expected value definition, marginalization rule and Bayes' theorem.
 We estimate the integral over $\mathcal{X}$ and $\mathcal{T}$ in Eq.~\eqref{eq:diff_group_abs_dev} using the standard Monte Carlo and trapezoidal methods, respectively.
-Our objective is defined as
+Our (core) objective is defined as